Reachability Labs measuring reachable future under commitment

 Constructive Accessibility from Committed Prefixes in Random 3-SAT

-The first resolved benchmark: a measured constructive accessibility boundary, late visible failure, exact-prefix deadness, trap depth, and strong within-instance path dependence.
+The first resolved calibration benchmark: a measured constructive accessibility boundary, late visible failure, exact-prefix deadness, trap depth, and strong within-instance path dependence.

 Constructive Accessibility Instrument